askmyhat/stanford-corenlp-python-wrapper/README.md

 p.reset()
 ```

-Preprocessing for raw output is ready for:
+### Preprocessing for raw output is ready for:
 * NER
 * OpenIE

+### Note
+Coref annotator requires about 4GB RAM.
+Be careful when initializing it or use DCoref instead.